If the only significant history of human thought were to be written, it would have to be the history of its successive regrets and its impotences.

 Pratico said that the cognitive impairment that had been observed in the mice after three months on the methionine-rich diet was completely reversed after two months on the healthier diet, and they were now able to function normally.

-In a prior post on SAMe, a popular "natural" anti-depressant, I referenced various studies which indicated that a high methionine diet could be a risk factor for a variety of conditions, ranging from cancer to cardiovascular disease.
+"We believe this finding shows that, even if you suffer from the early effects of MCI or Alzheimer's, switching to a healthier diet that is lower in methionine could be helpful in that memory capacity could be improved," he said.In a prior post on SAMe, a popular "natural" anti-depressant, I referenced various studies which indicated that a high methionine diet could be a risk factor for a variety of conditions, ranging from cancer to cardiovascular disease.
 One study even suggests a relationship between schizophrenia and high SAMe levels, which is yet another great mystery about schizophrenia.
 As I noted in that post, and as many studies now indicate, high methionine loading can be very dangerous.
 The key factor here is Folate and B group vitamins.
 Without these particular nutrients the high methionine diet can induce high levels of homocysteine.
 This amino acid is associated with a whole host of pathologies.
 Causative?
 Seems to be the case, elevated homocysteine levels clearly is a marker that should be taken seriously.
 In fact, the title of the study from which the news article arose is:

-Normalization of hyperhomocysteinemia improves cognitive deficits and ameliorates brain amyloidosis of a transgenic mouse model of Alzheimer’s disease
+Normalization of hyperhomocysteinemia improves cognitive deficits and ameliorates brain amyloidosis of a transgenic mouse model of Alzheimer’s diseaseAbstract available here.

 There are many studies looking at the relationship between B group vitamins and depression.
 Results are inconclusive and I suggest one significant confounder here is the balance of methionine intake relative to folate, B6, and B12.
 With that in mind, and for those who take health seriously, it is worth giving serious consideration to having your homocysteine levels checked.